shu-vro/IpGeolocation-API/README.md

 # IpGeolocation-API
 IpGeolocation API &lt;HTML> {CSS} (JavaScript)

-This repo is based on an `API (Application Programing Interface)` Which can find people by given by their IP addresses.
+This repo is based on an `API (Application Programing Interface)` Which can find people by giving their IP addresses.

 Name | Information
 ---------- | ----------- |